Kaif Raza Khan

-Muhammad Kaif Raza Khan (मुहम्मद कैफ रज़ा ख़ान) (born 25 December 2001), is an Indian Islamic scholar, activist and cleric who belongs to the Ahl-e-Sunnat Wal Jamaat Movement.
+Muhammad Kaif Raza Khan (born 25 December 2001), is an Indian Islamic scholar, activist and cleric who belongs to the Ahl-e-Sunnat Wal Jamaat Movement.
 Khan is a descendant of Hassan Raza Khan Barelvi.
 He is the president of Dargah Ustad E Zaman Trust.

 Personal life

 Kaif Raza Khan is a descendant of Hassan Raza Khan Barelvi, younger brother of Ahmed Raza Khan Barelvi, founder of the Barelvi movement.
 He belongs to the Barech tribe of the Pushtuns.
 He is the nephew of Tauqeer Raza Khan.

 Statements and views

-In July 2023, Kaif Raza Khan issued a statement calling the government's order canceling the holiday of Muharram as a "Tughlaqi Farmaan" and an end to social and religious harmony.
-Further said that the cancellation of Muharram holiday in the name of the anniversary of the National Education Policy (NEP) on the day of Muharram is completely wrong.
-Further, Kaif Raza Khan criticized Prime Minister of India, Narendra Modi and said that, "if the Prime Minister is very fond of narrating the speech, then he should go to the Parliament and there all the opposition is waiting for him.
-Due to his not giving speech, even the Parliament is not able to run and both the time and money of the Parliament are being wasted, so the Parliament needs his speech more than the schools."
+In July 2023, Khan criticised the cancellation of Muharram holiday over a programme related to the National Education Policy and described the decision as a "Tuglaqi Farmaan" against social and religious harmony.
+Khan also criticised Narendra Modi over the issue.

+In January 2023, During the Urs festival, Ajmer the anniversary of the death of Sufi saint Moinuddin Chishti, Khan expressed displeasure over restrictions imposed on Barelvi clerics at Ajmer Sharif Dargah related to speeches, recitation of salaam and distribution of literature.
+Khan later said that he would visit Ajmer Sharif and present salaam which is written by Ala Hazrat at the shrine along with other Sunni Barelvi Scholars.